sibabalwemosia24/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello- adds execute permissions to owner of file hello chmod ug+x,o+r hello- adds execution permission to owner and group, and read permission to other users, to file hello chmod a+x hello- adds execution permissionfor everyone
+chmod u+x hello- adds execute permissions to owner of file hello chmod ug+x,o+r hello- adds execution permission to owner and group, and read permission to other users, to file hello chmod a+x hello- adds execution permissionfor everyone chmode 007 hello- give no permission to owner, no permission to group and all permissions to other users